imperial-qore/TranAD/README.md

 # TranAD
 This repository supplements our paper "TranAD: Deep Transformer Networks for Anomaly Detection in Multivariate Time Series Data" accepted in VLDB 2022.
 This is a refactored version of the code used for results in the paper for ease of use.
 Follow the below steps to replicate each cell in the results table.

+Our work has been discussed in the PodBean podcast!
+[See here](https://papersread.ai/e/tranad-deep-transformer-networks-for-anomaly-detection-in-multivariate-time-series-data-1663142096/).

 ## Results
 ![Alt text](results/main.PNG?raw=true "results")